“I hope,” says Laurence Pike, “the listener is as excited – and at times confounded – by this music as I am.”

 Laurence Pike studied at Sydney’s Conservatorium of Music, under Australian jazz legend Mike Nock.
 An ongoing relationship has produced two critically acclaimed duo albums - Kindred (2012) and Beginning and End of Knowing (2015), the latter of which earning him a Bell Jazz award for 'Best Producer'.

 Equally at home in the worlds of rock, electronica, jazz and improvised music, he continues to work with his internationally acclaimed electronic group PVT which has performed with the likes of Sigur Rós, Arctic Monkeys, Warpaint and Yellow Magic Orchestra.
-2016 saw the release of Szun Waves’ debut album, At Sacred Walls, a collaboration with Luke Abbott on modular synthesiser and Portico Quartet’s Jack Wyllie on saxophone.
-Pike has performed with the Sydney Symphony Orchestra and last year premiered his work for drums, electronics and dance with Bangarra Dance Theatre's Waangenga Blanco as part of the Supersense Festival in Melbourne.
+2018 saw the release of Szun Waves’ acclaimed sophomore album, New Hymn To Freedom, in collaboration with Luke Abbott on modular synthesiser and Portico Quartet’s Jack Wyllie on saxophone.
+Pike has performed with the Sydney Symphony Orchestra and in 2017 premiered his work for drums, electronics and dance with Bangarra Dance Theatre's Waangenga Blanco as part of the Supersense Festival in Melbourne.